Hybrid devices comprising of solar panels and structural energy storage

 Note that it is not necessary to include a research proposal as part of your application.

-The application closing date is Friday 8th March and it is planned that interviews will take place on the week of the 18th March.
+The application closing date is Friday 12th July and it is planned that interviews will take place in the two weeks following.

 Applicants are normally expected to have one of: